 Apple iMovie: a great beginner editing software that supports 4K video editing and can add color filters to your video and create special effects like split-screen effects and even green-screen compositing.

-You can check out or fully rundown of the best video editing softwares on videomaker.com.
+You can check out or fully rundown of the best video editing software on videomaker.com.

 Upload videos regularly

 While creating quality content is important, having a consistent posting schedule will help your videos be consistently recommended on YouTube.
 For some channels, uploading every other day is enough.
-Others, posting one or even two videos a day is a must.
-It’s essential to balance between making quality videos and to keep up with your set deadlines.
+For others, posting one or even two videos a day is a must.
+It’s essential to balance between making quality videos and keeping up with your set deadlines.
 However, be mindful of creator burnout.
 Many YouTubers experience burnout because of the upload demand.
 Take care of yourself first, and don’t push yourself into an unhealthy posting schedule.